-In this article, Annie shares her story about preparing for the FTBE certificate alongside other daring ELTABB members, the challenges that came with it and the benefits she reaped.
+In this article, Annie Heringer shares her story about preparing for the FTBE certificate alongside other daring ELTABB members, the challenges that came with it and the benefits she reaped.

 FTBE, FTBE, FTBE.

 It took me almost a year to get these four letters right.
 The “First Certiﬁcate for Teachers of Business English” doesn’t exactly roll oﬀ the tongue.
 This professional qualiﬁcation, oﬀered by Pearson and the London Chamber of Commerce and Industry, is awarded to English teachers who have proven competence in a Business English specialization by passing a two and a half-hour written examination.

 Over the next months, we met at each other’s houses and took turns presenting the topics from the exam curriculum: the lexical approach, feedback & evaluation, authentic materials, etc. At each meeting, one to two topics would be presented with Mandy and Evan there to ﬁll in the gaps as well as oﬀer speciﬁc tips on how to use the information on the exam.
-There was lots of lively discussion, with snacks and then more exchange following.

 Because we had to present the topics ourselves, each presentation was diﬀerent.
 Sometimes we’d be using Powerpoint, other times taping pieces of paper to the wall.
 Often we organized activities and tasks for the rest of the group to take part in.
 The various presentation styles oﬀered a valuable lesson themselves as they were a unique opportunity to observe our colleagues employing their own teaching methods.
+There was lots of lively discussion, with snacks and then more exchange following.

 For me it was the moment of truth: would I actually take the exam?
 I had already gotten so much out of the course, did I need a certiﬁcate to prove it?
 After much consideration, I decided I had come too far to give up.
 Even if it meant taking a two and a half-hour exam.
 The likes of which I had not seen since my undergraduate days some (gulp!) twenty-years previous.

 The last weeks leading up to the exam were intense.
 Four of us had registered and continued to meet, this time focusing on taking practice-exams under exam-like conditions.
 Then meeting again to go over all of the answers together.
 The experience brought us even closer – Galina, Sherri, Sarah and I were a team by this point.

 A long summer came and went while we awaited the results.
 Our group dissolved and I missed our meetings very much.
 As the days passed, I became more resolved that whatever the exam result was, the experience of being part of the study group alone was worth it all.

 Then one day, we all received our results in the mail: four embossed FTBE certiﬁcates for each of us.
 We had all passed with ﬂying colors!

 That single line of print represents a huge growth in my professional development and it felt great to make it official.
 I know a little about how to teach Business English, and I have the certiﬁcate to prove it.